ModFest/website/static/assets/pages/bcguide.md

 ## What is BlanketCon?
 **BlanketCon is a collaborative event celebrating the art of Minecraft modding!**

-It features keynotes and panels hosted by members of the community, and takes place on a modded minecraft server full of booths that showcase mods and mod-related projects.
+It features keynotes and panels hosted by members of the community, and takes place on a modded minecraft server full of booths that showcase mods and modding projects.

 Once the event is announced, mod authors and other community members can sign up to build booths for their own projects, or pitch an event they'd like to host!